 The steel industry has witnessed a number of serious accidents that have occurred during the delivery of metal products, involving unloading staff, vehicle drivers and other persons.
 We in turn have also experienced several serious accidents, which have involved injury to drivers either from unsafe practices adopted by the recipient or as a direct result of the driver's actions.
-Investigation has often shown that the incidents could have been avoided had an appropriate assessment and effective plan been made of the risks associated with the loading/unloading process and each customer made aware of the standard delivery plan offered by John Parker & Son Ltd (JPS).
+Investigation has often shown that the incidents could have been avoided had an appropriate assessment and effective plan been made of the risks associated with the loading/unloading process and each customer made aware of the standard delivery plan offered by ParkerSteel Limited.

 The distribution of our products and the loading/unloading of vehicles is an integral part of our business.
 The type of product we deliver can be hazardous if we fail to follow the appropriate safety guidelines; the casualty often being the driver.
-Accidents and risks may include manual handling injuries when loads are moved by hand, or when using cranes or other lifting equipment such as fork lifts.
-Many of these delivery (loading/unloading) accidents could be prevented if there was better communication and co-operation between the parties involved.
+Hazards and risks may include manual handling injuries when loads are moved by hand, or when using cranes or other lifting equipment such as fork lifts, Combi Lifts or Side loaders.
+Many of these delivery (loading/unloading) incidents can be prevented if there is better communication and co-operation between all parties involved.